Ankle Brachial Index Test

 The technician will repeat this process on your other ankle and on both of your arms.

-higher systolic blood pressure found in the arms.
+blood pressure found in the arms.

 What happens after an ankle brachial index test?